Parentheses are versatile tools for writers. These examples illustrate their uses; use them to enclose the following:

 A partial sentence in parentheses is not capitalized and is not followed by a period but may precede a question mark or exclamation point: “Use a dark, fine-pointed pen (erasable pens allow for neat alteration) or pencil.”
 “Now that you’re finished (you are finished, aren’t you?), we will proceed.”

-10 Responses to “15 Purposes for Parentheses”
+11 thoughts on “15 Purposes for Parentheses”

 As a writer, I find parentheses most useful for drafts/editing.
 When I’m working on a draft and I get stuck, need to look something up, or really don’t like a particular sentence or paragraph, I’ll use parentheses to take a quick note, such as (insert car ride scene here), or (what is the acceleration of a mustang?), or (rewrite this sentence).
 This allows me to keep writing.